-The continued development of the aural concepts learned in MU 131 through sight-singing, and various dictations.
-Melodic dictations and sight-singing include melodies with arpeggiated subdominant and supertonic harmonies.
+The continued development of the aural concepts learned in MU 131 through sight-singing, Melodic dictations and sight-singing include melodies with and various dictations. arpeggiated subdominant and supertonic harmonies.
 Interval recognition includes compound intervals, and rhythmic exercises includes basic conducting patterns and more elaborate divisions of the beat.

-MU 240 Theory of Church Musicians
+MU 240 Theory for Church Musicians